TobiasBorning/Cookbook/cookbook-project/ui/readme.md

 * __Core__
 * __Persistence__
 * __WireMock__
+* __JavaFX__

 ---

-This module has its own pom.xml file, which is responsible for building the module with its respected dependencies and plugins, such as JaCoCo, Checkstyle and Spotbugs.
+This module has its own pom.xml file, which is responsible for building the module with its respected dependencies and plugins, such as JaCoCo, Checkstyle and Spotbugs, WireMock and JavaFX.

 ---
 [< Return to _Cookbook Project_](/cookbook-project/readme.md)